sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 The adjusted *R*\² (R-squared) value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One final thing to point out before moving on.
-It’s quite common for
+It is quite common for
 people to report a slightly different measure of model performance,
 known as “adjusted *R*\²”.
 The motivation behind calculating the
 adjusted *R*\² value is the observation that adding more